dtcrout/spotitude-webapp/README.md

 # spotitude-webapp

-Get your current top 25 tracks on Spotify and share them with other music fans.
+Spotitude is a simple web-app which displays your recent top 25 tracks on Spotify.
+It's client side and the source code is available here!